Test your Wifi Connection

 Position of your wireless router

-- If your wireless router has been installed on the floor or behind a TV (which is common in Europe), the first thing to do is to get the wireless router up off the ground and away from the big metal TV which is blocking some of the signal to and from the router.
+- If your wireless router has been installed on the floor or behind a TV, or a sofa get the wireless router up off the floor and away from the big metal TV which will blocking some of the signal to and from the router.

-We recommend that you position your wireless router around 1.2m off of the floor and away from any big metal objects, or other wireless devices, such as baby monitors or video extenders.
+We recommend that you position your wireless router 1-2 feet off of the floor, away from any big metal objects, or other wireless devices, such as baby monitors or game consoles.

 - If your wireless router is at the opposite side of the house from where your Ring device is, you can try and move your wireless router closer to the Ring device using a broadband or cable extension kit.
-Moving the wireless router even a few metres closer can have an impact, especially if there are other objects in the way.
+Moving the wireless router even a few feet closer can have a big impact on connectivity, especially if there are other objects in the way.

 Resetting your Modem or Router